How much do NFL Pro Bowl players get paid?

-LAS VEGAS (NEXSTAR) – Some of the NFL’s best players will be taking the field Sunday after participating in skills challenges on Thursday as they compete in the 2023 Pro Bowl in Las Vegas.
+LAS VEGAS, Nev.
+(NEXSTAR) – Some of the NFL’s best players will be taking the field Sunday after participating in skills challenges on Thursday as they compete in the 2023 Pro Bowl in Las Vegas.

 As players participate in the events, including the first-ever non-contact flag football games, they’ll be competing for much more than bragging rights.